mwong3723/Gym-Membership-Application/sprint_1_report.md

 ## Work Summary (Developer Facing)
 The primary objective of this sprint is to set up the ground work of our application in order to make the development of features in later sprints more efficient.

-## Unfinished Work
-If applicable, explain the work you did not finish in this sprint.
-For issues/user stories in the current sprint that have not been closed, (a) any progress toward completion of the issues has been clearly tracked (by checking the checkboxes of  acceptance criteria), (b) a comment has been added to the issue to explain why the issue could not be completed (e.g., "we ran out of time" or "we did not anticipate it would be so much work"), and (c) the issue is added to a subsequent sprint, so that it can be addressed later.

 ## Completed Issues/User Stories
 Here are links to the issues that we completed in this sprint: